Accurate Democracy. |

 The diverse reps form an inclusive and balanced council.

 We can create a new type of democracy between adversarial and consensual: Multi-winner rules to elect reps or fund proposals give each group their fair share of power without letting a minority block action.
-Policy decisions by ensemble councils using Condorcet's Pairwise rule also may follow a less adversarial path than winner take all. |
+Policy decisions by ensemble councils using Condorcet's Pairwise rule also may follow a less combative path than winner take all. |

 |